 ‘Purpose, career and passions – all in one place.’

-Ryan concludes that working for MAF – doing God’s work – has fulfilled him in ways he couldn’t have imagined:
+Ryan concludes that working for MAF – doing God’s what – has fulfilled him in ways he couldn’t have imagined:

 ‘My time at MAF Kenya has far exceeded my expectations.
 I only expected to stay for two years – something fun, get some experience and tick the ‘missionary flying in Africa’ box.
 It’s easily a job I could do for the rest of my life and not get bored.